 - 1. Take responsibility for their own education planning by actively engaging in the advising process. - 2.
-Maintain an open line of communication with their advisor. - 3.
+Maintain an open line of communication with their adviser. - 3.
 Be knowledgeable about Christopher Newport University's academic policies, procedures, and requirements. - 4.
 Arrive at each advising appointment promptly and prepared with questions and thoughts about what is to be discussed during the appointment. - 5.
-Recognize that advisors provide guidance and support throughout the advising process, however, the final decisions ultimately belong to the student. - 6.
+Recognize that advisers provide guidance and support throughout the advising process; however, the final decisions ultimately belong to the student. - 6.
 Engage in the contemplation and clarification of honor, personal values, and goals; this includes reflecting on what they aspire to accomplish with their liberal arts education within and beyond the University.

-Faculty Core Advisor
+Faculty Core Adviser

-First-year freshmen at Christopher Newport University work with a Faculty Core Advisor (FCA) who will remain a student's advisor for the first two years (while the student pursues the University Core Requirements and major prerequisites).
-This means that all students will be guaranteed a stable faculty advisor to support them during the first two years of study.
+First-year freshmen at Christopher Newport University work with a Faculty Core Adviser (FCA) who will remain a student's adviser for the first two years (while the student pursues the University Core Requirements and major prerequisites).
+This means that all students will be guaranteed a stable faculty adviser to support them during the first two years of study.
 FCAs will assist students in their transition from high school to college, facilitate and encourage students' intellectual exploration, assist students in curricular decisions, and encourage students to become active members of the University community.

-Major Advisor
+Major Adviser

-In the second semester of their sophomore year students will declare their major, and at that time, a major advisor from the department of the major will be assigned to the student.
-Major advisors engage students in the selection of courses, long range academic planning, potential graduate study and career opportunities, research experiences, summer institutes and study abroad possibilities.
-Major Advisors assist students in achieving successful completion of their CNU experience and transitioning into their post-graduate endeavors, including graduate school and/or career opportunities.
+In the second semester of their sophomore year, students will declare their major at Signing Day.
+After that, a major adviser from the department of the major will be assigned to the student.
+Major advisers engage students in the selection of courses, long range academic planning, potential graduate study and career opportunities, research experiences, summer institutes, and study abroad possibilities.
+Major Advisers assist students in achieving successful completion of their CNU experience and transitioning into their post-graduate endeavors, including graduate school and/or career opportunities.